How Implicit Regularization of ReLU Neural Networks Characterizes the Learned Function -- Part I: the 1-D Case of Two Layers with Random First Layer: Conclusion and Extensions

-\item Generalization do deep neural networks with more hidden layers (e.g.\ deep convolutional neural networks).
-The long-term goal of this line of research is to find a \Pfunc-functional {\mediumimportantStart(or another easy to interpret macroscopic description)} for each type of neural network for each set of meta-parameters.
-(This could be extended to other Machine Learning methods like random forests too.){\mfootref{footnote:contact}}
+\item We generalize to deep neural networks with more hidden layers \citep{Part3Arxiv}.
+The long-term goal of this line of research is to find a \Pfunc-functional {\mediumimportantStart(or another easy to interpret macroscopic description)} for each type of neural network for each set of hyperparameters.
+(This could be extended to other Machine Learning methods like random forests too.)

 \end{enumerate}